pwittchen/interview-questions/java-developer.md

 - Describe overriding and overloading.
 What are differences between them?
 - Describe keywords `final`, `finally` and `finalize()`.
 - What is immutable object and how can you create it?
+- Does all properties of immutable object need to be final?
+- What is the difference between creating `String` with `new` operator and literal?
 - Describe checked and unchecked exceptions.
 What are differences between them?
 When can we use specific type of exception and why?
+- How does `substring()` works inside?
+- Which method you need to implement to use obejct as key in a `HashMap`?
+- Where do equals and hashcode come in the picture during `get(...)` operation?
+- What's the difference between `Executor.submit()` and `Executor.execute()` method
+- Can you write thread-safe Singleton?
+- Write code iterating over `HashMap`
+- Is it better to synchronize critical section of `getInstance()` or whole `getInstance()` method?
+- What's wrong with using `HashMap` in multithreaded environment?
+- Do you know any thread-safe collections?
+- How would you prevent client from directly instantiation your concrete class?
+- What's the difference between `HashMap` and `HashTable`?
+- How does `HashMap` works?

 **Design Patterns**

 - What design patterns do you know?
 - Describe facade/adapter/builder/{any} pattern.
+- What's the difference between factory and abstract factory pattern?
+- What is Singleton?

 **Good software development practices**